 Diocletian's Palace is one of the best preserved examples of Roman architecture in Europe, and is now a UNESCO World Heritage Site

 No visitor to Split can fail to notice the monumental remains of this extensive palace, which has been adapted and extended over the centuries by the local inhabitants.

-The octagonal structure within the palace which once housed the Mausoleum of Diocletian was converted into the Cathedral of Saint Domnius in the 7th century, with a Romanesque style bell tower begun in the 13th century.
+The octagonal structure within the palace which once housed the Mausoleum of Diocletian was converted into the Cathedral of Saint Domnius in the 7th century, with a Romanesque-style bell tower beginning in the 13th century.
 Climb to the top for spectacular views across Split and the Mediterranean sea beyond.

 Dioklecijanova ul.
 1,